 Your ability to do well in interviews will improve with practice.
-However, many students avoid the practice and consequently practise using live interviews.
-The insights from practise can be insightful, but doing it on live interviews seems a waste of a potential job when there are better (free) options.
+However, many students avoid practicing and consequently use live interviews for practice.
+The insights from practice are useful, but using live interviews for practice may seem a waste of a potential job when there are better (free) options.

 Vic Careers and Employment